Hybrids vs. Plug-in Hybrids: Exploring the Differences and Advantages of Each

 What are HEVs?

-HEVs have an electric motor that’s powered by an onboard battery pack which is charged by the ICE (via an onboard generator) and regenerative braking, a process in which energy from braking or deceleration is converted to electricity and stored in the battery for later.
-The electric motor then assists the ICE, improving the vehicle’s fuel economy.
-Once the electric battery is depleted, HEVs switch to their fuel or combustion engines for recharging (series type) or propulsion (parallel type).
+HEVs have an electric motor that’s powered by an onboard battery pack.
+This is charged by the ICE itself (via an onboard generator) and regenerative braking, a process in which energy from braking or deceleration is converted to electricity and stored in the battery for later.
+The electric motor then assists the ICE at low speeds and during acceleration, improving the vehicle’s fuel economy.
+Once the electric battery is depleted, HEVs switch fully to their fuel or combustion engines for recharging (series type) or propulsion (parallel type).

-HEVs are not plugged into an external power source to charge, as the battery is charged while driving.
-It also means that when HEVs are driven using their electric motor alone—which can be done for very short distances and at low speeds—that electrical power ultimately derives from the use of fuel.
+HEVs are not plugged into an external power source to charge because the battery is charged automatically while driving.
+It also means that when HEVs are driven using their electric motor alone (which can be done for very short distances and at low speeds) that electrical power may ultimately still come from the use of fuel.

-HEVs can be broken down into two further categories:
+HEVs can be further broken down into two subcategories:

 • Full hybrid: Full hybrids are the HEVs described above.
 Their electric motors are powerful enough to propel the vehicle for short distances and at low speeds, reduce engine idling, and power some auxiliary systems.

-• Mild hybrid: Mild hybrids, or MHEVs, are built to assist a vehicle’s ICE to propel the car from a complete stop and run some of the car’s auxiliary systems (depending on the model).
-Unlike full HEVs, MHEV systems cannot completely power a car using the electric motor alone.
+• Mild hybrid: Mild hybrids, or MHEVs use a smaller electric motor that is designed to assist a vehicle’s ICE to propel the car from a complete stop and run some of the car’s auxiliary systems (depending on the model).
+Unlike that in a full HEV, a MHEV powertrain cannot completely propel a car using the electric motor alone.

 What are PHEVS?